Ticket #360 (closed defect: fixed)

 Using the uncoloured outline to represent the bundle vs the coloured icon to represent an instance has been the design cue all along.

-Changed 4 years ago by homunq
+comment:10 Changed 15 years ago by homunq

-• summary changed from Icons for viewsource: Document, Activity Bundle to Icons for view source: Document, Activity Bundle
+• Summary changed from Icons for viewsource: Document, Activity Bundle to Icons for view source: Document, Activity Bundle

-Changed 4 years ago by erikos
+comment:11 Changed 15 years ago by erikos

-• status changed from new to closed
+• Bug Status changed from Assigned to Resolved

-• resolution set to fixed
+• Resolution set to fixed

-• status_field changed from Assigned to Resolved
+• Status changed from new to closed

 Is in use already.